ray155093/azure-docs.zh-tw/articles/dns/dns-operations-dnszones.md

 <properties
-   pageTitle="使用 PowerShell 管理 DNS 區域 | Microsoft Azure" description="您可以使用 Azure Powershell 管理 DNS 區域。如何在 Azure DNS 上更新、刪除及建立 DNS 區域" services="dns" documentationCenter="na"
+   pageTitle="Manage DNS zones using PowerShell | Microsoft Azure" description="You can manage DNS zones using Azure Powershell.
+How to update, delete and create DNS zones on Azure DNS" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>
-   authors="cherylmc"
-   manager="carmonm"
-   editor=""/>

 <tags